BlackPhoenix/MythWeaversStatblock/README.md

 Note that ::identifiers:: are case-sensitive.

+You can [contact me](https://www.myth-weavers.com/private.php?do=newpm&u=16146) on Myth-Weavers if you are having issues with this script.

 **You're Using Regular Expressions!?!?!**

 Yes, I know, this is not the correct way to write a parser.
 However: